-But pedestrians aren’t the only people responsible for avoiding accidents and following the rules of traffic.
-Drivers are also expected to follow the duty of care, follow traffic rules, and avoid accidents with pedestrians at all costs.
-Here are some of the ways that a driver could break the reasonable care they’re supposed to show to pedestrians:
+Of course, pedestrians aren’t the only people responsible for avoiding accidents and following the traffic laws in South Carolina.
+Motorists are also expected to follow the duty of care, follow traffic rules, adhere to speed limits, and avoid accidents with pedestrians at all costs.
+Here are some of the ways that a driver could break the reasonable care they’re supposed to show to pedestrians when operating a vehicle:

 - Distracted driving

 - Failure to yield to pedestrians in crosswalks